P2-718na/pandemic-simulation/README.md

 - Handling user input

-For now, this is mostly just a wrapper for SFML-related code, but it can be expanded with more feature.
+For now, this is mostly just a wrapper for SFML-related code, but it can be expanded with more features.
 Some possible upgrades are:

 - Print message directly on the screen instead of the console
 - Add a proper GUI instead of relying on keyboard-based input

 ### World
-(TODO see readme)
 Class that handles the _simulation world_.
 This class contains the list of entities in the simulation, and has access to the map image.
 Entities can query the world to get POI coordinates, current time of day and current day of the week.
 This class also handles virus spread.

-The simulation can be stepped forward by calling the `loop()` method, which will advance the time, call the `loop()` method for every entity and spread the virus.
+The simulation can be stepped forward by calling the `loop()` method, which will advance the time, call the `Entity::loop()` method for every entity and spread the virus.
 Every `loop()` call will advance the time by one minute (arbitrary unit).

 ### Entity
-(TODO see readme)
 One simulation entity represents a _person_.
 This class handles everything related to that.
 Each `Entity` instance needs to be created inside a `World` object and holds a pointer to it.